Sunny with a High Near 85

 Today

-Sunny, with a high near 85.
-Light and variable wind becoming west northwest around 6 mph in the morning.
+Partly sunny, with a high near 85.
+Breezy, with a light and variable wind becoming west 10 to 15 mph in the morning.
+Winds could gust as high as 22 mph.

 Tonight

+A chance of showers and thunderstorms before 9pm, then a chance of showers between 9pm and midnight.
+Partly cloudy, with a low around 53.
+Southwest wind 5 to 13 mph, with gusts as high as 22 mph.
+Chance of precipitation is 30%.

+Mostly sunny, with a high near 82.
+West wind 5 to 13 mph, with gusts as high as 22 mph.

-Mostly clear, with a low around 55.
-Northwest wind around 6 mph becoming light and variable.
+Partly cloudy, with a low around 53.
+West wind 8 to 13 mph becoming light and variable.
+Winds could gust as high as 21 mph.

 Saturday

-Sunny through mid morning, then becoming partly sunny, with a high near 88.
-Calm wind becoming west 5 to 7 mph in the afternoon.
+Mostly sunny, with a high near 82.
+East wind 5 to 11 mph becoming west in the afternoon.
+Winds could gust as high as 25 mph.

 Saturday Night